Solid phase transitions in the liquid limit: The Hadamard material

 \emph{W-points.} In \cite{grtrlhqcx} we have shown that the easily computable corollary of the Weierstrass condition (\ref{WC}) for the energy (\ref{enerex}) has the form

-In \cite{grtrsolid} we have shown that this condition is always satisfied for large values of $\mu$ as is evident from the lower right panel in Fig.~\ref{fig:jsets}, while it has an obvious geometric interpretation in the two panels in which the part of the jump set failing (\ref{LHlam}) is shown as a dashed line.
+In \cite{grtrsolid} we have shown that this condition is always satisfied for large values of $\mu$ as is evident from the right panel in Fig.~\ref{fig:jsets}, while it has an obvious geometric interpretation in the middle panel in which the part of the jump set failing (\ref{LHlam}) is shown as a dashed line.
 The points marked by red dots in Fig.~\ref{fig:jsets} that delimit the part of the jump set satisfying (\ref{LHlam}) will be called the Weierstrass points or W-points, for short.
-We have shown in \cite{grtrliquid} that the solid portion of the jump set delimited by W-points is polyconvex for all sufficiently small $\mu$.
-As we show below, one can provide an almost explicit characterization of all values of $\mu$ for which W-points are also points of polyconvexity assuming the quartic nonlinearity (\ref{quartich}).
+It will be shown in \cite{grtrliquid} that the solid portion of the jump set delimited by W-points is polyconvex for all sufficiently small $\mu$.

+\emph{Polyconvexity of W-points.} By their nature W-points are either unstable or delimit the boundary of stability of the jump set.
+Our intuition, to be justified in \cite{grtrliquid}, is that the larger the shear component of a point on the jump set the more stable it is.
+Thus, the range of $\mu$ for which W-points are polyconvex is also the range of $\mu$ for which the part of the jump set with larger shear, delimited by W-points is polyconvex.

-As discussed above, in order to prove the polyconvexity of W-points we need to establish (\ref{pcxmethod}), where $m$ is given by (\ref{mjs}).
-This problem has been already analyzed in \cite{grtrsolid}, where we showed that (\ref{pcxmethod}) can be written as $\Phi(x,y)\ge\Phi(\Gve_{\pm},\Gve_{0})$ for all $x,y$, where
+One can provide an almost explicit characterization of all values of $\mu$ for which W-points are also points of polyconvexity assuming the quartic nonlinearity (\ref{quartich}).
+Indeed, as discussed above, in order to prove the polyconvexity of W-points we need to establish (\ref{pcxmethod}), where $m$ is given by (\ref{mjs}).
+This problem has been already analyzed in \cite{grtrsolid}, and we briefly summarize here the obtained results for the sake of completeness.